Abortion Facts

 Learn About Abortion Procedures

-This surgical abortion is done early in the pregnancy up until 7 weeks after the woman’s last menstrual period.
+Manual Vacuum Aspiration – Up to 7 weeks after LMP: This surgical abortion is done early in the pregnancy up until 7 weeks after the woman’s last menstrual period.
 The cervical muscle is stretched with dilators (metal rods) until the opening is wide enough to allow the abortion instruments to pass into the uterus.
 A hand held syringe is attached to tubing that is inserted into the uterus and the fetus is suctioned out.

 Suction Curettage – Within 6 to 14 weeks after LMP – (Most Common): In this procedure, the doctor opens that cervix with a dilator (a metal rod) or laminaria (thin sticks derived from plants and inserted hours before the procedure).
 The doctor inserts tubing into the uterus and connects the tubing to a suction machine.
 The suction pulls the fetus’ body apart and out of the uterus.
 One variation of this procedure is called Dilation and Curettage (D&C).
 In this method, the doctor may use a curette, a loop- shaped knife, to scrape the fetal parts out of the uterus.